What is an EPC Rating?

 - Additional perks include external noise reduction, a bonus for the more urban property.

-A property that is not properly insulated will lose around 25% of its heat through the roof alone.
+A property that is not correctly insulated will lose around 25% of its heat through the roof alone.
 Insulating a loft with the recommended 270mm of rock wool can:

 - Save residents up to £215 per year, depending on the type of home they live in.